Plan Year Ending Soon? Make the Most of It

 Check Your Benefits With Ease

-If you have questions, there’s one place to go — your secure member portal, Blue Access for MembersSM.
-It offers information at your fingertips anytime.
+If you have questions, there’s one place to go — your secure member account.
+You can access your account any time via the online portal or our free BCBSMT App.

-BAMSM lets you handle your health plan online.
+Your member account lets you manage your health plan online.
 You can get easy access to whatever information you’re looking for.
 Stay organized and cut the time you spend looking for paperwork.

 One thing to check is your deductible amounts.
 That’s the amount you pay on some visits and treatments each year before your health plan starts to pay.
-You can find your deductible in the Coverage section.
+You can see an overview of your deductible information on your Dashboard.
+You can find more details in the Coverage section.
 You can also get more plan details and a new printed or digital ID card.

 The Claims section shows your claims for the past 18 months.
 It’s also where you will find your claim statements or Explanation of Benefits (EOB).
 The statements will show the service supplied, what your plan covers, your financial responsibility and more.
 You can also sort claims by date, status, provider and claim type.

-While you’re in BAM, you can change your contact preferences.
+While you’re logged in, you can change your contact preferences under My Account.
 You can also search for doctors and other providers in your network.
-Log in to BAM and click My Health in the top navigation.
-Then click Find Care to find a provider in your plan's network.
+Log in to your account and click Find Care to find a provider in your plan's network.

 Sources: Health Checkup, leaving site icon U.S. National Library of Medicine, 2024; Year-End Tips to Maximize Your Health Benefits, leaving site icon JDRF.org, 2022